 An exciting time to be in healthcare

 The healthcare industry has come a long way in the last decade.
-And in the past year, the pace of change has accelerated as the industry demonstrated that it is willing and able to respond quickly to the needs of patients.
+In the past year alone the pace of change has accelerated as the industry demonstrated that it is willing and able to respond quickly to the needs of patients.

-The momentum we’ve built up is the starting point of a new era of healthcare where every decision is taken with patients’ experiences in mind.
+The momentum we’ve built up is the starting point of a new era of healthcare – where every decision is taken with the patient experience in mind.